- What is Business Aviation?

-Bolen was nominated by President Bush to serve as a member of the Commission on the Future of the U.S. Aerospace Industry.
+In 2001, Bolen was nominated by President Bush to serve as a member of the Commission on the Future of the U.S. Aerospace Industry.
 Established by Congress, the commission’s objectives were to study and make recommendations on ways to ensure American leadership in aerospace in the 21st century.
-The final report was released in November 2002.

 Bolen was nominated by President Clinton and confirmed by the U.S. Senate to serve as a member of the Management Advisory Council (MAC) to the Federal Aviation Administration (FAA).
 He chaired the council from 2000 to 2004.

 Bolen is the incoming chairman of RTCA, Inc., a not-for-profit corporation that functions as a Federal Advisory Committee to the FAA on matters related to communications, surveillance, navigation and air traffic management.
 He previously served as RTCA's vice chairman.
 He also serves on the Aviation Advisory Board of the Mitre Corporation, a federally funded research and development corporation.

 Prior to his association career, Bolen was majority general counsel to the Senate Committee on Labor and Human Resources.
 He also served as legislative director for U.S. Senator Nancy Kassebaum (R-KS) and was a key player in the passage of the General Aviation Revitalization Act of 1994.